 At first glance, the email looks legit.
 When you hover over the links on the page you’ll see that CNBC isn’t involved at all.
 In fact, the URL has switched from a CNBC look-alike to something completely different (http://28f95.freeonlinelivenews.com/).
 Clicking the link takes you to the same article as before with one big change.
 The scammers ditched Home Wealth Formula for Home Business System.

 Do some legwork.
 If you happen to come across a similar website promoting a similar program and you’re not sure if they’re legit I recommend you visit Snopes or the Better Business Bureau (BBB) and search for the company to see if they have any complaints.
 At the very least Google the company and add the keywords “scam” or “complaints.”
-And if after all that you still want to give someone your money feel free to click the DONATE button to the right.
-I’ll take whatever you’re willing to give.
+And if after all that you still want to give someone your money I’m happy to take it off your hands.